trueos/trueos-docs/trueos-handbook/install.rst

 .. figure:: images/install3c.png

-By default, "TrueOS (Graphical desktop)" will be selected and the :ref:`Lumina Desktop` will be installed.
+By default, "TrueOS (Graphical desktop)" will be selected and the Lumina Desktop will be installed.
 You can install additional software post-installation, using :ref:`AppCafe®`.

 To install the desktop, click the "Next" button to proceed to the next